Bijesse/rockPaperScissors_Adv/README.md

 ####In order to make Rock, Paper, Scissors functional you will need to complete the three tasks below:

-###1) Clone this repo into your own Cloud9 account workspace
+###1) Fork this repo and then clone it into your own Cloud9 account workspace

+1. Fork this repo
-1. Copy the "clone URL" from this repo
+2. Copy the "clone URL" from your new repo
-2. In your Cloud9 dashboard click on the green "Create New Workspace" button and select "Clone from URL"
+3. In your Cloud9 dashboard click the "Create New Workspace" button and paste the clone URL in the "Clone from Git input field"

 Once the workspace has been processed, check to be sure it is up to date by running ` git status ` in the terminal.
 You should receive a messege telling you that your branch is up to date.
 ![Imgur](http://i.imgur.com/RKdsduL.png)